noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Conclusion/Call to action
 Overall, 'The Central Park Five' accurately retells the story and conclusion of one of the most infamous examples of racial prejudice, bias of mainstream media and denial of justice.
-While the documentary does take subtle jabs at the boy's when it comes to whether they were somewhat at fault for their arrest and conviction, it never accuses them of actually comitting a crime and brings to light the wrongful actions of higher powers as well as the lack of attention their eventual exoneration
+While the documentary does take subtle jabs at the boys when it comes to whether they were somewhat at fault for their arrest and conviction, it never accuses them of actually committing a crime and brings to light the wrongful actions of higher powers as well as the lack of attention their eventual exoneration received.

 I'd like to end with a call to cation.
 What kinds of media have you been exposed to, and how have they affected you?
 _____